ShareRing Trading 19.7% Higher This Week (SHR)

-ShareRing (CURRENCY:SHR) traded down 0.9% against the U.S. dollar during the one day period ending at 20:00 PM Eastern on June 9th.
-One ShareRing coin can currently be purchased for approximately $0.0241 or 0.00000146 BTC on popular cryptocurrency exchanges.
-During the last week, ShareRing has traded 19.7% higher against the U.S. dollar.
-ShareRing has a market capitalization of $47.40 million and $4.58 million worth of ShareRing was traded on exchanges in the last day.
+ShareRing (CURRENCY:SHR) traded 0.9% lower against the dollar during the twenty-four hour period ending at 23:00 PM ET on June 13th.
+In the last week, ShareRing has traded 19.7% higher against the dollar.
+ShareRing has a total market capitalization of $47.40 million and approximately $4.58 million worth of ShareRing was traded on exchanges in the last day.
+One ShareRing coin can currently be purchased for $0.0241 or 0.00000146 BTC on popular cryptocurrency exchanges.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.